-I would like to make one comment and I ask the Minister of State to take it back to his colleagues.
+I would like to make one comment which I ask the Minister of State to take back to his colleagues.
 A report of the Law Reform Commission by Dr. Patrick Honohan, former Governor of the Central Bank, was launched this morning.
 It recommends the establishment of a corporate crime agency to work directly with the new corporate crime agency in the Office of the Director of Public Prosecutions.
 I have gathered that this Bill does not actually address these matters.

 The report also calls for the Financial Regulator to be able to impose fines and other instruments on a company or individual that has behaved badly.
 Interestingly, Dr. Honohan said he had taken the common-sense approach that reckless trading was a criminal offence that could and should be prosecuted.
 However, he was told to dream on, that there was not sufficient case law to establish a case against the people concerned.
 That is an absolutely appalling statement from the Office of the Director of Public Prosecutions.
 If there is not sufficient case law, it should be established.
 The only way to establish case law is by taking cases.